Why is the sky blue? Why is water wet? Why do I have to go to school?

 The Internet is flooded with customer reviews on products and services.
 Not just reviews on restaurants and hotels, but on everything imaginable – from doctors and dentists to yo-yos and silly putty; from car services to funeral services.
 Mark my words: your business is being scrutinized.
 And the best way to avoid the disastrous impact of a negative customer review is to implement a CRM solution and make sure that your entire organization adopts it.

-The C5 Insight team is a huge fan of the Start with Why concept.
+The C5 Insight team is a huge fan of the Start With Why concept.
 That’s why we’ve developed a “Why Sheet.”
 It’s an exercise in getting to the heart of your why.
 Whether you’re poised to implement a CRM system or a Microsoft SharePoint solution, completing this exercise will incrementally increase user adoption.
 Download our Why Sheet now to begin the process.

 Contact us today to learn more.
-Give us a ring at
+Give us a ring at 704-895-2500 or use our contact form to reach out.

 The complementary paper includes over 12 years of research, recent survey results, and CRM turnaround success stories.